-The Administration Console Look and Feel
+2.2.3 The Administration Console Look and Feel

-The Look and Feel for the Administration Console defines the fonts and colors, BEA logos, the layout of portal components, and the navigation menus.
+The Look and Feel for the Administration Console defines the fonts and colors, Oracle logos, the layout of portal components, and the navigation menus.

 Note: Because the Administration Console uses only the WebLogic Portal Framework, it supports only a single Look and Feel.
-Portal applications that use the entire set of features available with a license for the BEA WebLogic Portal product can support multiple can support multiple Look and Feels that are personalized based on user or group ID.
+Portal applications that use the entire set of features available with the Oracle WebLogic Portal product can support multiple Look and Feels that are personalized based on user or group ID.

-Extending the Look and Feel
+2.2.3.1 Extending the Look and Feel

-Creating a simple Look and Feel extension that contains your company's logos, fonts, and color scheme requires you to copy a sample Look and Feel that WebLogic Server provides and then replace the logos and some cascading style sheet (CSS) definitions.
-Making complex changes to the WebLogic Server Look and Feel, such as changing the layout of portal components and navigation menus, requires an advanced knowledge of WebLogic Portal Look and Feels.
-If you have installed BEA Workshop for WebLogic Platform 9.2, you can use its Look and Feel editor to make these complex changes.
-For more information about Look and Feels, see User Interface Development with Look & Feel Features in Portal Development Guide.
+Creating a simple Look and Feel extension that contains your company's logos, fonts, and color scheme requires you to replace the logos and some cascading style sheet (CSS) definitions in a sample Look and Feel included in WebLogic Server.
+Making complex changes to the WebLogic Server Look and Feel, such as changing the layout of portal components and navigation menus, requires a more advanced knowledge of WebLogic Portal Look and Feels.
+If you have Oracle Workshop for WebLogic Platform 9.2 or later, you can use its Look and Feel editor to make these complex changes.
+For more information about Look and Feels, see "User Interface Development with Look & Feel Features" in Portal Development Guide for Oracle WebLogic Portal.

-The Home Book and Page
+2.2.4 The Home Book and Page